 Why Wash Your Hair With Coca-Cola?
 How Does It Work?

 Coca-Cola or Coke is an acidic soft drink containing carbonated water, sugar (corn syrup), phosphoric acid (a weak acid), caffeine, natural flavoring agents, and artificial food color.
+It is commonly consumed for refreshment.

 Moreover, because of its acidic pHi XA scale that measures the acidity or alkalinity of a solution, with the ideal pH level of the hair being 3.67 and the scalp being 5.5. , Coca-Cola closes the hair cuticlesi XThe outermost layer of the hair shaft made of layers of dead cells to form scales that strengthen and shield the hair. and makes them appear shiny.
 Coke does not contain any surfactantsi XCleaning agents that bind with oil, fat and dirt to remove them from the hair and may irritate and injure the skin and eyes. , so it does not cleanse the scalp and hair, as claimed by the proponents.